smart-wpa/lincoln-field-site/lincoln-field.md

 ##### Who will own and operate the athletic field?

+Seattle Parks & Recreation will own any facilities built at Woodland Park.
+The athletic field will be added to the interlocal agreement between SPS and Seattle Parks & Recreation.
+This agreement provides SPS students with athletic facilities and allows those facilities to be used by the larger community outside of set school use.

 ##### Who will make the final decision on where to develop the athletic field?

 The final decision will be made jointly between Seattle Parks & Recreation (SPR) and SPS, guided and informed by community input.
 It’s important for our communities to be heard — that’s why we’re looking for input and feedback.